• Home

 Growth and Development

 At birth, panther cubs are blind and fully dependent on their mother.
 They are born with closed eyes, which open after about two weeks.
 The cubs first learn to crawl and eventually start walking by two months.
-They are weaned at about three months old but will stay with their mother for up to two years before becoming fully independent, and learning vital survival skills such as hunting during this time.
+They are weaned at about three months old but will stay with their mother for up to two years before becoming fully independent, during which time they learn vital survival skills, such as hunting.

 The growth and development of these animals can greatly vary based on their species, whether they are leopards or jaguars, as implied by the term black panther, which is not a species but refers to melanistic variants of several big cats.